biosopher/unofficial-watson-studio-python-utils/README.md

 [instructions: detailed](#Detailed-Setup-Instructions)-->

 ### Simplified batch experimentation with Watson Studio
 Executing batch experiments in Watson Studio was designed to be flexibile and to fit into a range of pre-existing workflows.
 However this flexibility can be daunting for new users.
-Now executing experiments is as simple as:
+Now, executing experiments is as simple as:

 ```
 experiment = Experiment("My experiment", "Test hyperparameter range",